Water temperature in Busan

 Minimum:

-As of now, in Busan, the water temperature is 52.7°F. Swimming in water of this temperature is considered as extremely cold, and there's a substantial risk of hypothermia if exposed for more than a brief duration.
-Today's reading is 2.2°F lower than the average recorded on this particular day in recent years.
+As of now, in Busan, the water temperature is 73.8°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 1.6°F higher than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast
+According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast

-Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
-It is also close to the historical minimum temperature for this date.
-The maximum temperature recorded for this date was 56.2°F on 2019, while the historical minimum was 53.4°F on 2022.
+Today's water temperature is considerably lower than the average registered over the last two weeks, indicating a slight cooling trend.
+It is also close to the historical maximum temperature for this date.
+The maximum temperature recorded for this date was 75.1°F on 2021, while the historical minimum was 70.4°F on 2022.

 Daily water temperature in Busan